FrancoBenedetti/faultrepair/overview.md

     * `Quote Accepted`
     * `Completion Confirmed`
 * **Service Provider-side Status Changes (set by service provider):**
-    * 'Declined' - This is enabled when the status of the job is 'Assigned' and is only settable by the service provider administrator.
+    * `Declined` - This is enabled when the status of the job is 'Assigned' and is only settable by the service provider administrator.
     * `In Progress` - This setting is enabled when the status of the task is 'assigned' and is automatically applied when a technician is assigned to the job.
 This is used to inform the client that the job has been accepted.
 This is only settable by the administrator
-    * `Quote Provided' - This is applied only when a quotation was requested by the client and has been submitted by the service provider via another channel, e.g. via email
+    * `Quote Provided` - This is applied only when a quotation was requested by the client and has been submitted by the service provider via another channel, e.g. via email
     * `Repaired` - This is enabled only when the status is 'In Progress' and is settable by either the administrator or the technician
+    * `Not repairable` - This is enabled only when the status is 'In Progress' and is settable by either the administrator or the technician
     * `Payment Requested` - This is only settable when the status is 'Repaired'.
 This can only be set by the administrator.
 * **Final Archiving Flags:**
     * `Archived by Service Provider` (hides the job from the service provider's active job list)